Bayesian decision theory for tree-based adaptive screening tests with an application to youth delinquency: A decision theory perspective on adaptive screening

 To incorporate the importance of both sensitivity and specificity, our expected utility $\mathbb{E}U_\theta(\gamma)$ is equal to a weighted average of the two, for a user selected weight $w\in (0,1)$:

-See Appendix \ref{Appendix:Deriving_utility} for the point-wise (individual) specification of the utility function $U$ which induces this expected (population level) utility.
+See Section 1 of the Supplementary Material (\cite{Krantsevich2022}) for the point-wise (individual) specification of the utility function $U$ which induces this expected (population level) utility.
 For $w=0.5$, this utility function can be directly visualized within a ROC curve as shown in Figure \ref{fig:Utility_on_ROC}.

 Since the final adaptive tree and the associated sensitivity and specificity highly depend on $w$, we recommend carefully selecting the value of the weight in conjunction with stakeholders who understand the implications of favoring sensitivity or specificity for the population where test will ultimately be deployed.
 Multiple values of $w$ can and should be examined via the methods presented in Section \ref{section:Results}.